 \subsection{Advanced Embodied Intelligence}

-While Section \ref{section:robot} covered basic robotic applications, this section explores how SRL enables more sophisticated embodied intelligence capabilities, particularly in scenarios requiring complex environmental perception, context understanding, and adaptive behavior.
+While Section~\ref{section:robot} covered basic robotic applications, this section explores how SRL enables more sophisticated embodied intelligence capabilities, particularly in scenarios requiring complex environmental perception, context understanding, and adaptive behavior.

 A key advancement in embodied AI is the integration of environmental perception with semantic understanding. \citet{DBLP:conf/acl-jssp/BastianelliCCB13} pioneered this direction by developing a real-time SRL approach that generates semantic tree representations while considering the physical environment.
-The challenge of resolving language ambiguities in real-world contexts represents another frontier in embodied AI. \citet{yang-etal-2016-grounded} addressed this through a sophisticated visual-linguistic framework, particularly in cooking scenarios where both explicit and implicit semantic roles must be understood in relation to the physical environment.
-A significant breakthrough in scalable embodied intelligence came from \citet{DBLP:journals/ai/VanzoCBBN20}, who developed a language-independent framework for robotic command interpretation.
-Their system achieved context-aware disambiguation of instructions based on the current state of the environment.
-Building upon these advances, \citet{DBLP:journals/kbs/ZhangTZD21} introduced a sophisticated validation mechanism using SRL tags (A0, A1, A2, V) to ensure semantic consistency in complex action sequences.
-This innovation represents a crucial step toward more reliable embodied AI systems, as it enables the validation of not just individual actions, but entire sequences of behaviors against their original semantic intentions.
+Resolving language ambiguities in real-world contexts represents another frontier in embodied AI. \citet{DBLP:conf/naacl/YangGLXZC16} addressed this through a visual-linguistic framework applied to cooking scenarios, where both explicit and implicit semantic roles must be understood in relation to the physical environment.
+A significant advance in scalable embodied intelligence came from \citet{DBLP:journals/ai/VanzoCBBN20}, who developed a language-independent framework for robotic command interpretation that achieves context-aware disambiguation of instructions based on the current state of the environment.
+Building upon these advances, \citet{DBLP:journals/kbs/ZhangTZD21} introduced a validation mechanism using SRL tags to ensure semantic consistency in complex action sequences, enabling the verification of not just individual actions, but entire sequences of behaviors against their original semantic intentions.